The 4 Challenges

 Most enterprises are spending more and more for the security of their critical IT systems, and awareness is fast emerging – via scandals like Spectre and Meltdown and CIA Vault 7 – about how their most critical systems are scalably vulnerable to even non-state mid-level attackers that too easily acquire access to state-grade hacking tools.
 While most internal hacks have remained undisclosed, the new GDPR regulation will mandate from May 28th their disclosure within 72 hours, posing a great reputation and stock quotation damage.

-Recently, the German Minister of Defense identified in cybersecurity as the “single greatest threat to global stability”; not surprising given the increasing vulnerability, complexity and lack of adequate standards for critical civilian and military systems, which makes their hacking attribution inherently very difficult to attribute.
+Last year, the German Minister of Defense identified cybersecurity as the “single greatest threat to global stability”.
+This is not surprising given the increasing vulnerability, complexity and lack of adequate standards for critical civilian and military systems, which makes their hacking attribution inherently very difficult to attribute.
 The inadequate standards, obscurity, hyper-complexity, and forensic-unfriendliness of even the most critical systems and processes, in fact, renders cyber-incidents very difficult to attribute in an internationally recognized way as International Atomic Energy Agency and the International Criminal Court have enabled, at least partly, for nuclear and war crimes incidents.

 Recent rulings of the European Court of Justice have raised substantial doubts that most current western legislation, even when they nominally respect citizens’ rights, are not supported by implementation regulations or external standards or certification processes (e.g. Common Criteria, SOGIS, eIDAS, ETSI-LI, etc.) that provide sufficient transparency, accountability and oversight safeguards to users with reasonable confidence of their compliance with European Charter of Fundamental Rights.